Late-night TV hosts express shock at close election: ‘I feel like I overestimated the American people’

 Meyers: “You can’t just go to the Supreme Court and tell them to stop counting.
 That’s not a thing.
 Trump talks about it like he’s just going to walk down the street and knock on their door: ‘Hello, is Brett there?
 We’re drinking beers with Tobin and Squee.’ ”

 Noah: “Look, nobody knows what the Supreme Court is going to decide if Trump ends up bringing this case to them.
 I mean, we hope they’ll be neutral and rule on the merits.
 But Trump’s also the person who has appointed so many of them.
-They might be like, ‘According to the Constitution, only the president gets to be president.’”
+They might be like, ‘According to the Constitution, only the president gets to be president.’ ”

 Trump’s tweet that Twitter flagged for disinformation